0x0Doron/PySAT/README.md

 ----------------------------------------------------------------------------

 PySAT is a personal project that I started building for a school project.
-The idea was to creare a tool to scan different devices connected to the internet.
+The idea was to create a tool to scan different devices connected to the internet and learn new concepts.

 ### Features
 - [x] Port scanner